Assistant Deans

 Room: Jackman P310

-Students can drop by or contact Kelli and the Records Office with any questions relating to course enrollment, assignment submissions, exams, grades, eLegal, ACORN/ROSI, Faculty of Law prizes & awards, JD combined programs, and to check on their degree progress.
+Students can drop by or contact Vannessa and the Records Office with any questions relating to course enrollment, assignment submissions, exams, grades, eLegal, ACORN/ROSI, Faculty of Law prizes & awards, JD combined programs, and to check on their degree progress.
 If we can’t help you then we can definitely connect you with someone who can!

 For graduate students, please see the Meet Your Graduate Program Team page.